 Food.
 Also important.
 But we don’t need a special kind of food.
-Any kind of food will do.
-Any kind of food will keep us alive.
+Almost any kind of food will do.
+Any kind of food will keep us alive, if it has adequate nutrients.
 Yes, there are a few exceptions.
-You can’t live on peanuts if you have a deathly peanut allergy, obvs.
+You can’t live on peanuts if you have a deathly peanut allergy, obviously.
 But those are—what?—the exceptions.
 Exceptions don’t invalidate a principle; they just show its limits.

 What else?
 What else do we need to live?

 “Survival experts apply the “rule of threes” to lasting without essentials.
 You can go about three weeks without food, three days without water, three hours without shelter, and three minutes without air.”Anne Marie Helmenstine, Ph.D.

 We need protection from the elements: shelter of some kind.
 Warmth when it’s cold.
 A cool place when it’s too hot.
 Some protection from the extremes of nature.
 But it doesn’t have to be fancy.
 It doesn’t even have to be ours.
 Shared, basic, dirty, clean, small, large, it doesn’t matter.
 And we need the kind of shelter that we wear: clothes, shoes.
 Again, any kind will do.
 It just needs to be functional to, well, function.